CC Police buy two new cars - Charles City Press

 The Charles City Police Department has bought two cars out of necessity.

-During the Charles City Council budget planning session it discussed the public safety budget with Eric Whipper, Charles City Fire Chief, and Hugh Anderson, Public Safety Director.
+During the Charles City Council budget planning session it discussed the public safety budget with Eric Whipple, Charles City Fire Chief, and Hugh Anderson, Police Chief and Public Safety Director.

 The Charles City Police Department bought two new police cars this year.
 One was bought because of an accident earlier this year, the other was bought in accordance with a regular vehicle replacement rotation.